 Improved Trust from Customers and Search Engines

 Having a listing on GMB requires you to confirm your address.
-This confirmation signals Google that you run a legitimate e-commerce website with a physical store.
-It’s also helpful to establish trust from new customers.
+This confirmation signals that you run a legitimate e-commerce website with a physical store.
+It’s also helpful to establish trust with new customers.

 Providing correct and complete information about your business is favored by search engines.
 You can appear on top of SERP for certain keywords by providing the necessary information.